 The best way to approach a pre-amp tube problem is to see if it occurs only in one specific mode or channel.
-Then refer to the TUBE TASK CHART found on page 12 and it should lead you to the tube needing replacement.
+Then refer to the TUBE TASK CHART (located earlier in this manual) and it should lead you to the tube needing replacement.
 Then all that remains is to swap the suspect tube for a known good performer.